-NOTE: If RAID is not activated, only the "drive online" indicator pattern appears.
+NOTE: If a RAID controller is not present, the green power-on/fault indicator is on if power is available to the drive.
 The drive-activity indicator also blinks when the drive is being accessed.

 Table 1-3.
 Hard-Drive Indicator Patterns